canonical/certification-docs/Policy_Guide-16.04.rst

 Hardware Bugs
 '''''''''''''
-Bugs found in in hardware or firmware are solely the responsibility of the partner to fix.
-The timeframe for doing so is entirely at the Partner’s discretion, and thus could cause a certification to be significantly delayed.
+Bugs found in hardware or firmware are solely the responsibility of the partner to fix.
+The timeframe for doing so is entirely at the Partner's discretion, and thus could cause a certification to be significantly delayed.

 OS Bugs